jsffeng/ServerBkup/README.md

 Tool Usage:
 -----------------
 - Put bkup.list to your $HOME, and add directories into it.
-- Edit backup.scr for remote PC login, ip and directory
+- Edit backup.scr for remote PC login, IP and directory
 - Manual run backup.scr and cleanup.scr, verify backup successful
 - Install backup.scr and cleanup.scr to be your cronjob